-Under the Proposed Action, BLM would gather and remove excess wild burros within and around the HMA to low AML as expeditiously as feasible through one or more gathers, manage population growth using PZP or GonaCon-Equine and IUDs and possibly equip burros with GPS tracking units (either collar or tag) for monitoring purposes.
+Under the Proposed Action, BLM would gather and remove excess wild burros found on BLM managed land to low AML as expeditiously as feasible through one or more gathers, manage population growth using PZP or GonaCon-Equine and IUDs and possibly equip burros with GPS tracking units (either collar or tag) for monitoring purposes.
+This includes animals within and those that have strayed outside the HMA.

-The number of burros removed would be based on the latest population inventory from within and around the HMA and would achieve and/or maintain low AML.
-BLM would also collect information on herd characteristics, collect genetic samples for monitoring genetic diversity levels in terms of observed heterozygosity, determine herd health, provide for public safety, and establish a TNEB with the other resources within the Project Area.
-Information gained from these management actions and subsequent monitoring of results could be used to inform future management of wild burros.
+The number of burros removed would be based on the current population inventory from within and around the HMA and would achieve and/or maintain low AML.
+BLM would also collect information on herd characteristics, collect genetic samples for monitoring genetic diversity in terms of observed heterozygosity, determine herd health, provide for public safety, and establish a TNEB with the other resources within the Project Area.
+Information gained from these management actions and subsequent monitoring of results would be used to inform future management of wild burros.